Capitals look to snap skid vs. league-worst Ducks

 Having leading goal scorer Alex Ovechkin back in the lineup would definitely help their cause.

-Ovechkin could return when the Capitals host the Anaheim Ducks on Thursday night in Washington, D.C.
+Coach Peter Laviolette confirmed Thursday morning that Ovechkin will return when the Capitals host the Anaheim Ducks later that night in Washington, D.C.
 He has missed the past four games following the death of his father in Russia.

-“He give me everything, all his health, all his time,” Ovechkin said of his father, Mikhail, after practice Wednesday.
-“He traveled with me all over the world, and been at every practice when he have a chance.”

-Ovechkin came straight from the airport and was the first player on the ice at Wednesday’s optional practice.
+“I think Alex wants to come back and help our team be successful, whatever that means,” Laviolette said Thursday, “whether it’s him scoring three goals or one goal or just playing a great game and our team winning the hockey game.
+That’s probably first and foremost on his list, but I’m sure he wants to come back and have a presence in the game.”

 The Capitals are two points out of the second wild card in the Eastern Conference, with two teams between them and the final playoff spot.